 Ensure your child gets lots of physical activity.

 Ensure your child goes to bed at the same time every night and gets up at the same time in the morning.

-The FDA approved a new medical device to treat children with ADHD who are around 7 to 12 years old and not taking ADHD medicine.
-This device is called the Monarch external Trigeminal Nerve Stimulation (etns) system.
+For children with ADHD, the FDA approved a new medical device to treat children with ADHD who are around 7 to 12 years old and not taking ADHD medicine.
+This device is called the Monarch External Trigeminal Nerve Stimulation (etns) system.
 It can be used at home under parental supervision when the child is sleeping.
 For adults with ADHD, there is little research that indicates alternative treatments can reduce symptoms.